 A divorce is the legal process which terminates a marriage.
 To apply for a divorce in Alberta, one spouse must have resided in Alberta for a year.
 Divorces in Canada are governed by the Divorce Act, which outlines the laws regarding divorce, the laws related to child support, custody and access for children of the marriage and the laws related to spousal support for married spouses.

-The spouse applying for a divorce begins by filing a Statement of Claim for Divorce in the Court of Queen’s Bench of Alberta.
+The spouse applying for a divorce begins by filing a Statement of Claim for Divorce in the Court of King’s Bench of Alberta.
 The filed Statement of Claim must be then be served upon the other spouse.

 If the party filing for divorce wishes to make any claims regarding child support, spousal support, custody and/or access, they should be listed in the Statement of Claim for Divorce.
 A party who is served with a Statement of Claim for Divorce may respond by filing a Statement of Defence and/or Counterclaim seeking child support, spousal support, custody and/or access.
 There are time limits for filing these documents.